 Superconductivity in niobium dichalcogenides down to monolayer limit has been extensively studied \cite{Frindt1972,Nagata1993,Xi2016,Wang2017,DeLaBarrera2018,Yan_2019}.
-NbTe$_2$ is polytypic TMDC exhibiting peculiar 1T distortions and pressure-induced phase transitions \cite{S.Li2021}.
-It belongs to the group 5 TMDCs nominally having one $d$-electron and is metallic \cite{Lasek2021}.
-Superconducting temperature was reported at $T_c = 0.5 – 0.72$~K \cite{VanMaaren1967, Nagata1993, Zhang2019}.
-Recently cathodic exfoliation of NbTe$_2$ shows trigonal structure of the flakes \cite{Li2021NM}.
-In Fig.~\ref{fig:bs_b2}(f) we plot $b^2_\mathbf{k}$ in Brillouin zone wedge within the pockets for energies $\pm 50$~meV around the Fermi level.
-The corresponding averaged $b^2$ dependencies for indicated bands in Fig.~\ref{fig:bs_b2}(g) are plotted in Fig.~\ref{fig:bs_b2}(h-j).
+NbTe$_2$ is a polytypic TMDC exhibiting peculiar 1T distortions and pressure-induced phase transitions \cite{S.Li2021}.
+Recently cathodic exfoliation of NbTe$_2$ shows a trigonal structure of the flakes \cite{Li2021NM}.
+NbTe$_2$ belongs to the group 5 TMDCs nominally having one $d$-electron and is metallic \cite{Lasek2021}.
+The superconducting temperature was reported at $T_c = 0.5 – 0.72$~K \cite{VanMaaren1967, Nagata1993, Zhang2019}.
+In Fig.~\ref{fig:bs_b2}(f) we plot $b^2_\mathbf{k}$ in the Brillouin zone wedge within the pockets for energies $\pm 50$~meV around the Fermi level.
+The corresponding averaged $b^2$ dependencies for the indicated bands in Fig.~\ref{fig:bs_b2}(g) are plotted in Fig.~\ref{fig:bs_b2}(h-j).
 The Bloch states near the Fermi level are predominantly formed by the $d$-orbitals of Nb atoms.
-The band resolved averaged $b^2$ indicates rather small anisotropy leading to reduced polarization, see Fig.~\ref{fig:P_and_b2}(b).
-Based on this, we state that the NbTe$_2$ is not a good candidate for the Ising type-II superconductor.
+The band resolved averaged $b^2$ indicates a rather small anisotropy, thus leading to reduced polarization values, $|P|\in [0,0.75]$.

+Due to this small anisotropy of $b^2$, we speculate that the NbTe$_2$ is not a good candidate to be a type-II Ising superconductor.